 In place of our usual sub-sections an international film programme, not limited by rigid content or formal limitation, was introduced.
 Works from, or about our city, keep a firm place at the fesitval within the section Dokland Hamburg.
 Newly installed in 2016 was the Positionen programme in which, together with experts, we will debate current political and aesthetic tendencies of the documentary film.

-Thorkil Asmussen, Sebastian Bartosch, Francesca Bertin, Annika Börm, Tim Gallwitz, Rasmus Gerlach, Felix Grimm, Lili Hartwig, Sam Heinrichs, Sebastian Hofer, Johanna Klier, Carsten Knoop, Julia Küllmer, Stefanie Ott, Lina Paulsen, Bernd Schoch, Mark Stöhr, Claudia Wondratschke
+Thorkil Asmussen, Alejandro Bachmann, Francesca Bertin, Annika Börm, Julia Cöllen, Tim Gallwitz, Rasmus Gerlach, Felix Grimm, Lili Hartwig, Sam Heinrichs, Johanna Klier, Carsten Knoop, Julia Küllmer, Lina Paulsen, Sophie Peterson, Malte Rollbühler, Bernd Schoch, Mark Stöhr, Marike Stöver, Claudia Wondratschke